ikanias/tc_sbom_csaf_uploader/README.md

 Thie tool works under the Trustification project (https://github.com/trustification/trustification). \
 This tool is intended to upload SBOM or CSAF/VEX files of .json type to the Trustification application remote server which has an TLS/SSL certificate. \
 Because the tool uses CURL, in order for it to work with TLS/SSL certificates when uploading the files to the remote TPA server, '-k' option was added to the CURL command. \
+In order to use this option of the tool please select the 'sslsites' branch. \
 The way to use it is pretty simple - Just insert the following data after running the command 'python3 main.py': \
 path - Enter the files' path from which you like to upload the files from \
 url - Enter the remote Trustificaion server URL where you want your files to be uploaded to(https://vex-tpa_namespace.net for VEX upload or https://sbom-tpa_namespace.net for SBOM upload) \